 Q: Does the independent appraiser need to physically inspect my repaired vehicle?

-A: With regard to hiring an appraiser for a personal inspection your car, everyone should be aware that a physical inspection of the repaired car is completely unnecessary and only serves to line the appraiser’s pocket as you will be charged more for their service.
+A: With regard to hiring an appraiser for a personal inspection your car, everyone should be aware that a physical inspection of the repaired car is completely unnecessary because our research is done based on a properly repaired vehicle.
 The car is fixed.
 There’s nothing to see.
 In the case of REPAIR-RELATED diminished value, which is a loss of value because of shoddy repairs, a physical inspection is, indeed, necessary.
 Your claim, and 99% of diminished value claims, represent INHERENT DIMINISHED VALUE and only allege a loss of value because the vehicle now has a repair history or bad Carfax.